How much time do you spend designing your employee newsletter?

-This test took us 20 minutes to complete but saved us weeks of additional live testing and spending.
-And like I said, you can apply the 5-second test to just about anything.
+The tests took us just 20 minutes to complete, but saved us weeks of additional live testing and spending.

-The test is simple and quick and that’s what makes it great.
-All you need is a design to test and a handful of subjects who aren’t intimately familiar with what you’re working on.
-It’s easiest and cheapest to use people in your office but you can also use websites like usabilityhub.com.
+All you need to run a 5 second test is a design you want to test and a handful of subjects who aren’t intimately familiar with what you’re working on.

 - Was there an action you were asked to perform?